TS-Scribe - v1.2.0

 Function asyncForEach

 • Asynchronously iterates over an array, executing a provided callback function for each element.
-The function allows limiting the number of concurrently executed tasks, making it useful for managing concurrency in asynchronous operations (e.g., network requests, file operations).
+Rejects on the first error.

 Type Parameters